TITLE 77: PUBLIC HEALTH

 Section 515.700 EMS Lead Instructor

-a) All education, training and continuing education courses for EMT-B, EMT-I, EMT-P, Pre-Hospital RN, ECRN, First Responder and Emergency Medical Dispatcher shall be coordinated by at least one approved EMS Lead Instructor.
-A program may use more than one EMS Lead Instructor.
-A single EMS Lead Instructor may simultaneously coordinate more than one program or course.
+a) All education, training and CE courses for EMT, EMT-I, A-EMT, Paramedic, PHRN, ECRN, EMR and EMD shall be coordinated by at least one approved Illinois EMS Lead Instructor.
+A program that includes education, training or CE for more than one type of EMS Personnel may use one EMS LI to coordinate the program.
+A single EMS LI may simultaneously coordinate more than one program or course.
 (Section 3.65(b)(5) of the Act)

-1) A current license as an EMT-B, EMT-I, EMT-P, RN or physician;
+1) A current Illinois license as an EMT, EMT-I, A-EMT, Paramedic, RN or physician;

-2) A minimum of four years of experience in pre-hospital emergency care;
+2) A minimum of four years of experience in EMS or emergency care;

 3) At least two years of documented teaching experience;